zhyan0603/GPUMDkit/README.md

     ```

 ## Usage
-Refer to the [Usage Instructions](./USAGE.md) for detailed examples and command options.
+Refer to the [Usage Instructions](./Tutorials/README.md) for detailed examples and command options.

+---

+Thank you for using `GPUMDkit`!
+If you have any questions or need further assistance, feel free to open an issue on our GitHub repository or contact Zihan YAN (yanzihan@westlake.edu.cn).